 Nothing here remotely resembles what the Extinction Rebellion talk about on TV and in these talks!

 - you can't work in the paddy fields for a few days during the worst heatwaves?
 Starts to happen for hottest parts of China (for instance) at around 4 C (paper here)

 - need air conditioning to survive on the hottest day in the hottest heat wave every decade or so?
-(Starts to happen in the Persian gulf at around 7 C according to one paper, see - not likely to get there this century
+(Starts to happen in the Persian gulf at around 7 C according to one paper, see the MIT press release - not likely to get there this century

 - that there's a 1 in 10,000 chance of dying if you don't take the proper precautions such as drinking enough water, seeking shade at hottest times of day etc (definition of "deadly heat" in this paper) - see Global risk of deadly heat’ is about heatwaves that already affect 30% a year - elderly and vulnerable should take precautions

 I'm in the UK, we have had wall to wall Extinction Rebellion on TV during the protests and this is what they tell our children on TV too.
 It is rarely challenged.

 Rupert Read is a philosopher lecturer and a colleague of Jem Bendell author of Deep Adaptation.
 He acts as one of the spokespeople for Extinction Rebellion on TV.